Fasih123456/MediraShop/reademe.md

 if they would like to purchase it they can click the shopping cart button.
 This directs them to the product-view page where they can see more information about the product.
 Here they can choose to purchase the product.
 If the user does not have a card linked to their account, they will be brought to the card page where they can add a new card to their account.
+Once a card is added, or if a card already exists, the user will be brought to a checkout page where they can review the item and click submit, which will then return them to the homepage.

 Members: